Hamso-hub/alx-system_engineering-devops/0x00-shell_basics/README.md

-All about the shell commands and navigation 0-current_working_directory file prints absolute path name of current working directory 1-listit script displays content of current directory 2-bring_me_home changes user working directory to the users home directory
+All about the shell commands and navigation/n 0-current_working_directory file prints absolute path name of current working directory 1-listit script displays content of current directory 2-bring_me_home changes user working directory to the users home directory